Jean feels safe and secureCopy link

 “I’m always coming and going,” explained Jean.
 “I visit family and friends, go shopping in Tunbridge Wells and take extended holidays abroad whenever I can.
-For example last Christmas I went away with my daughter to Mauritius for two weeks to soak up some sun, it was lovely!”
+For example I have been away with my daughter to Mauritius for two weeks to soak up some sun, it was lovely!”

 “I relish the freedom that living in a retirement village affords me, as well as the peace of mind that when I do go away Charters’ staff watch over my property and keep it safe.”